paolo-rossi/delphi-jose-jwt/README.md

 ##### Features
 - JWE support (there is partial implementation in [this PR](https://github.com/paolo-rossi/delphi-jose-jwt/pull/84))
-- Support of other crypto libraries (TMS Cryptography Pack, etc...)
+- More crypto providers on top of the [provider abstraction](#custom-crypto-providers-bring-your-own-crypto) (e.g. TMS Cryptography Pack) — OpenSSL and [CryptoLib4Pascal](https://github.com/Xor-el/CryptoLib4Pascal) are supported today
+- A CryptoLib4Pascal-backed `IJOSERSAKeyMaterialProvider`/`IJOSEECKeyMaterialProvider` implementation, so [JWK](#json-web-key-jwk-support) PEM import/export works without OpenSSL too (OpenSSL-backed provider only, for now)

 ##### Code
 - More unit tests
 - More examples

 ## :cookie: Prerequisite
-This library has been tested with **Delphi 12 Athens**, **Delphi 11 Alexandria**, **Delphi 10.4 Sydney**, **Delphi 10.3 Rio**, **Delphi 10.2 Tokyo** but with some work it should compile with **DXE6 and higher** but I have not tried or tested this, if you succeed in this task I will be happy to create a branch of your work!
+This library has been tested with **Delphi 13 Florence**, **Delphi 12 Athens**, **Delphi 11 Alexandria**, but with some work it should compile with **DXE6 and higher** but I have not tried or tested this, if you succeed in this task I will be happy to create a branch of your work!

 #### Libraries/Units dependencies
-This library has no dependencies on external libraries/units.
+This library has no required external dependencies when using the default (OpenSSL-backed) provider stack.

 Delphi units used:
 - System.JSON (DXE6+) (available on earlier Delphi versions as Data.DBXJSON)